TkkrLab/website/content/corona.en.md

 ### TkkrLab Corona rules

-We follow the national measures for events, so if you want to visit TkkrLab this means that:
+We follow the national measures, so if you want to visit TkkrLab this means that:

 * Your requested to show the [CoronaCheck](https://coronacheck.nl/) QR-Code.
 * Your requested to show your ID (for QR Code verification only).